32nd Annual Trash Art Show

 The exhibit proved so popular that Ono was invited to create similar shows on Maui and Oahu.

-This year the exhibition will start on October 3rd (Saturday) with normal gallery hours of 10am-4pm, Tuesday-Saturday.
+This year the exhibition will start on October 3rd (Saturday) with normal gallery hours of 10am-4pm, Tuesday-Friday.
 No opening reception or special evening performance will be held.
 The EHCC will be adhering to the following GALLERY Policies and Procedures at this time:

 All visitors are required to wear a face mask to enter the gallery as recommended by the CDC and following County and State of Hawaiʻi regulations.

 Maximum of 10 people (including EHCC team members) allowed in the GALLERY space at all times.

 Maintain a social distance of six feet between you and others as much as possible.